HUMSI — Human Security Initiative

 Nov 15, 2025Texas

-On July 4, 2025, roughly a dozen people demonstrated at the Prairieland Detention Center in Texas, and gunfire erupted during a police response with one officer reportedly injured.
-Nineteen people, including some who allegedly did not participate in the demonstration, were charged with material support for terrorism, rioting, and other federal crimes.
+On July 4, 2025, roughly a dozen people demonstrated at the Prairieland ICE detention center in Texas, and gunfire erupted during a police response with one officer reportedly injured.
+Nineteen people were charged with material support for terrorism, rioting, and other federal crimes.
+On February 17, 2026, U.S. District Court Judge Mark Pittman declared a mistrial during jury selection in the case involving nine defendants, citing an attorney's attire.
+Jury selection is scheduled to resume on February 24, 2026.

 Border Patrol agents detain man at east Charlotte church during raid